MIPPL/nephele-org-website/public/content/developers/tutorials/how-to-mint-an-nft/index.md

 ---
 title: How to Mint an NFT (Part 2/3 of NFT Tutorial Series)
-description: This tutorial describes how to mint an NFT on the Ethereum blockchain using our smart contract and Web3.
+description: This tutorial describes how to mint an NFT on the Nephele blockchain using our smart contract and Web3.
 author: "Sumi Mudgil"
 tags: ["ERC-721", "alchemy", "solidity", "smart contracts"]
 skill: beginner